elastic/geneve/tests/reports/alerts_from_rules-8.16.md

 process where host.os.type == "linux" and event.type == "start" and event.action == "exec" and
 process.name == "sudo" and process.args == "-l" and process.args_count == 2 and
-process.parent.name in ("bash", "dash", "sh", "tcsh", "csh", "zsh", "ksh", "fish") and not group.Ext.real.id : "0" and not user.Ext.real.id : "0" and not process.args == "dpkg"
+process.parent.name in ("bash", "dash", "sh", "tcsh", "csh", "zsh", "ksh", "fish") and not group.Ext.real.id : "0" and not user.Ext.real.id : "0"
 ```